zhumzhu/TimelineScraper/README.md

 # Timeline Scraper
 Timeline Scraper is designed to provide an extensible infrastructure for continuous scraping of temporal data, i.e. data that varies over time, here referred as timelines.

-The scraper main source code is in *TimelineScraper.py* that is a python implementation of an algorithm that fetches twitter data using its search API.
+The scraper main source code is in *TimelineScraper.py* and is a python implementation of an algorithm that fetches twitter data using its search API.
 See "Working with Timelines" tutorial at [twitter_timelines] for more details.

 In the *engines* forlder there are specific implementations of the TimelineScraperEngine interface.